andreicioban/Blog-posts-Fullstack-JS/README.md

   Offcourse the generator we are using is more powerful and you can use it to generate other components like `endpoints`, `routes`, `services`, `directives` for the project, but you get the point.

+  #### [Google's Web Starter Kit](https://developers.google.com/web/starter-kit/) - the boilerplate and tooling for multi-device development.

+  `Google's Web Starter Kit` is another great tool that hepls you get going with your project with a lot of features lieke:

+  - Multi-device responsive boilerplate
+  - Cross-device Synchronization
+  - Built in HTTP Server
+  - Performance optimization

+  There is even a yeoman generator for Google's Web Starter Kit:

+   `npm install -g yo generator-web-starter-kit` - requires Node, Gulp, Ruby and Sass

+  We will not get into details with this one because of the lack of experience of the writer with this tool, also because it wold become a little repetitve.

+  ## Conclusion

+  This was a quick review of some great tools that come in handy to a modern web developer.
+It was intended to make the tools and their aplicability to be known to you and to get you a quick start.
+There's a lot of other tools or plugins related to the ones reviewed in this post that are waiting to be discovered.

+  Congratulations if you make it trough here, and you're willing to spend a little more time to master the tools presented above, then you are a less busy developer.